Llanelieu – St Ellyw’s Church

 History

-The church in Llanelieu was built in the thirteenth century, and in the fifteenth century it was rebuilt.
-In the sixteenth century, it was additionally enriched with a porch on the south side.
-Its renovation was carried out at the beginning of the twentieth century, unfortunately by the occasion an ugly bell tower on the west side was added.
+The church in Llanelieu was built in the 13th century, and in the 15th century it was rebuilt in late Gothic style.
+In the 16th century, it was further enhanced with a porch on the south side.
+In later centuries, it avoided major early modern alterations, but by the second half of the 19th century, it was reportedly in poor condition.
+A thorough renovation was carried out at the beginning of the 20th century, when, among other things, a bell turret was built on the west side.

 Architecture